aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/equationnodetype/_index.md

 ```

-Specifies a component of type 'Degree'.A single row of the matrix
+Specifies a component of type 'MatrixRow'.A single row of the matrix

 ### NARY_EQUATION {#NARY-EQUATION}
 ```